Muller-bit/Blockchain_Basics/Blockchain_Basic/notes/blockchain_architecture.md

 ### Pos Blockchain

-- Any one can become a validator afetr staking ETH and participating on the network.
+- Any one can become a validator after staking ETH and participating on the network need to have at leat 32 ETH
--

 - ![alt text](image-2.png)
 - Then validators need to validate based on the proposal
 - ![alt text](image-3.png)
-- After all they vote on the proposal and it will go to finality stage .
+- After all they vote on the proposal and it will go to finality stage. if total 2/3 vote yes them it go to final stage

 ### You can become a validator as well